shmanzar/data-structures/weekly-assignment-01/README.md

 First, I ran the starter code and observed that the result was a text file with the URL’s content inside it.
 So I needed to run that code block iteratively over the given URL list.

 #### Generate list of URLs in an array
-I noticed that the given URLs share a pattern - they are similar except incrementally changing the digit just before `.txt` extension.
+I noticed that the given URLs share a pattern - they are similar except incrementally changing the digit just before `.html` extension.
 Therefore, it would make sense to iteratively generate URLs as strings and store them in an array.

 ```javascript